MickeyJsquad/IT-C-544---System-Administration-Project/README.md

 * 1 Server or larger desktop with high drive capacity
 * Offsite backup (another location in CSRL, but connected over WAN)

+#### VM Tagging and Pooling Strategy
+* Descriptive, role based tags: dhcp, firewall, router, vpn, backup-server, dns, web-server, active-directory, db-server, metric-server, siem, vulnerability-scanner, file-server, workstation
+* 2 pools: Servers-alpha & Workstations-beta

+## Assumptions & Justifications

+### VLANs
+* See above table for assumptions based on who is using what VLAN

+### Firewall Rules
+* Executives should have access to all everything
+* Backup (VLAN 201) should have access to everything
+* Workstations should be able to access file server
+* Servers should be able to reach Executives and Workstations